 Ecognizing erosion and corrosion in a centrifugal pump can be done by one of three mediums depending upon the area affected.
 It can be done visually, by microscopic examination or with the use of inspection tools such as dyes and magnetic particles.
 Some of the most apparent signs of a problem include loss of pressure and efficiency, low fluid flow rate and an increase in operational costs.
 Any of these indicators warrant further investigation.

 Cavitation is caused when vapour pressure in the fluid in higher equal to the surrounding pressure.In the case of centrifugal pump, when the hydraulic pressure (due to height) in the fluid falls below the vapour pressure of the fluid itself, cavitations will occur.

 If you are pumping from a tank you have to lower the pump in relation to the height of the water in the tank.
 The more feet of water above the center of the pump, the greater your net positive suction head.
 If that is not possible you have to have a pump to increase the pressure of the water coming into the eye of the pump impeller.

-We know that the ships engine room contains several different types of pumps including centrifugal pumps.
-We have also seen that how a planned maintenance schedule is carried out on board ships for the purpose of maintaining the equipments in perfect health.
+We know that the ship's engine room contains several different types of pumps including centrifugal pumps.
+We have also seen how a planned maintenance schedule is carried out on board ships for the purpose of maintaining the equipment in perfect health.
 In this article we will take a look at the procedure to disassemble, inspect and reassemble a centrifugal pump.
-The following steps describe the entire process in a chronological order.
+The following steps describe the entire process in chronological order.

-- Switch off supply from local panel and isolate by masking tape, place a safety board on the panel (Men at work).
+- Switch off the supply from the local panel and isolate by masking tape, place a safety board on the panel (Men at work).

 - Close suction and discharge valves and lash them with rope.

-- Fix chain block and ensure its cable length and strength is satisfactory.
+- Fix chain block and ensure its cable length and strength are satisfactory.

 - Mark on coupling and casings and then remove the coupling bolts.